 If you’re looking for someone to help make your team or organization more productive, I’m your guy.
-Over the last decade (and especially since starting A Year of Productivity), I have tirelessly experimented with how to manage my time, energy, and attention to become as productive as possible.
+Over the last decade (and especially since starting my productivity project), I have tirelessly experimented with how to become as productive as possible.
 I’d love to share what I have learned with your audience to help them do the same.

-To date, I have written hundreds of articles on the subject of productivity, and have garnered coverage in media as diverse as the New York Times, the Huffington Post, New York magazine, TED, Fast Company, and Lifehacker.
-The prestigious TED Talks blog recently said that I “might be the most productive man you’d ever hope to meet,” which was pretty humbling.
-I am also the author of the forthcoming book, The Productivity Project, which will be published in 2016 by Crown Business, an imprint of Penguin Random House—a bestselling book about my yearlong deep-dive productivity project.
+To date, I have written hundreds of articles on the subject of productivity, and have garnered coverage in media as diverse as the New York Times, the Huffington Post, New York magazine, TED, Fast Company, Fortune, and Lifehacker.
+I’m also the author of The Productivity Project, published by Penguin Random House—a bestselling book about my yearlong deep-dive productivity project.

 But I know you didn’t come here to hear me brag about that stuff (unless you’re my mom.. hi mom!)
 That’s totally cool; I just wanted to establish a bit of credibility before talking about how you can hire me to help you out.

 I take pride in crafting every presentation I give from scratch, to make it as helpful and valuable as possible.
 I also work with a designer to assemble a printable PDF that contains all of the practical takeaways from my talk, so your audience can immediately begin to benefit from my presentation once it’s over.
 This extra care and attention costs a bit more in time and money, but it pays for itself many times over.

 - Becoming more productive